yuezk/wtp-tomcat-jar-resource-bug/README.md

 It complains that the server couldn't find the tld in web.xml or the jar files.
 While, actually, the tld the server couldn't find locates the `spring-webmvc-5.3.14.jar!/META-INF/spring-form.tld`.

-The reason why the server couldn't find it is the jar files are mounted to the `/WEB-INF/classes` in the tomcat context XML (see below),
+The reason why the server couldn't find it is the jar files are mounted to the `/WEB-INF/classes` folder in the tomcat context XML (see below),
 which means the `META-INF` folder inside the jar files are ignored.

 ```xml